 long is the ceremony?

-Convocation on Friday is usually 60 minutes long and has an abbreviated academic procession with degree candidates and those speaking. .Commencement on Saturday is typically 2 hours in length and is immediately followed by Garden Party for AB degree recipients and their guests and a separate reception for all Masters and Ph.D. recipients and their guests.
+Convocation on Friday is usually 60 minutes long and has an abbreviated academic procession with faculty, degree candidates and those speaking. .Commencement on Saturday is typically 2 hours in length and is immediately followed by Garden Party for AB degree recipients and their guests and a separate reception for all Masters and Ph.D. recipients and their guests.

 is Garden Party?

-Garden Party is a traditional tea party that gives the Bachelors recipient an opportunity to introduce her family, friends and guests to her Bryn Mawr College friends and faculty.
+Garden Party is a traditional tea party that gives the Bachelors recipient an opportunity to introduce family, friends and guests to the Bryn Mawr College friends and faculty.
 Light refreshments are provided by Bryn Mawr College Dining Services for this event.
 Garden Party begins at the conclusion of Commencement (approximately 4:00 p.m.) and ends at 6:00 p.m.

 should we park?

 Parking is available in all Bryn Mawr College lots.
-In the event that a lot is full, a uniformed Public Safety Officer or a sign will direct you to the next nearest available lot.
+In the event that a lot is full, a uniformed Campus Safety Officer or a sign will direct you to the next nearest available lot.